Rresource allocation guide in project management

 • Do not assign critical or expensive resources to non-billable activities.
 This will be a waste of their skill set.
 Instead, junior resources or trainees can pick up non-billable tasks.

 • All the high performers should not be allocated to a single project.
-Each project needs to have a combination of some high achievers, some average, junior resources, and contingency staff.
-It will help to create a proper band-mix and increase profitability.
+Each project must have a combination of high achievers, some average, junior resources, and contingency staff.
+It will help to create a proper band mix and increase profitability.

 Please contact us to discuss your business challenges and significantly reduce project resource costs!